swtan346/tp/docs/UserGuide.md

 Find: find n\NAME [MORE_NAMES] OR find ic\IC_NUMBER
    Finds patients based on NAME or IC_NUMBER.
    Example: find n\John Doe

-List: list
+List: list [n\WARD] [t\TAG]...
-   Lists all patients.
+   If used without parameters, lists all patients.
-   Example: list

-List by keyword: list [n\WARD] [t\TAG]...
-   Lists patients in the specified ward or with the specified tags.
+   If parameters are specified, lists patients in the specified ward and/or with the specified tags.
    Example: list t\FallRisk w\3

 Exit: exit